debasisdev/utcp-openai-agent/README.md

 - `Serena is planning her holiday in Italy in July.
 She wants to exchange 500 American Dollars to Euros before traveling and would like to buy a gift for her friend depending on the weather.
 Her destination is Rome.`

 - `She suddenly receives 0.45 bitcoin from a long lost lover.
-How much money she has now for the trip?`
+How much money she has now for the trip in Euros?`

 - `Suggest one most recommended place to visit in Rome.`